 CHARLESTON, W.Va. — Communities across West Virginia are turning to their scenic potential to bolster local economies.
 They've discovered that beauty spots attract tourists and increase the desirability of nearby real estate without much expense.

-One that considered visitor surveys from national parks across the U.S. found that 90 percent of visitors identify scenic views as "very" or "extremely" important to protect.
+One study that considered visitor surveys from national parks across the U.S. found that 90 percent of visitors identify scenic views as "very" or "extremely" important to protect.

 Though establishing an overlook or scenic trail may not require an architect or engineer, it does require thought and planning.
 Bird offers the following advice for public and private development of scenic overlooks.